Equivariant Reinforcement Learning for Quadrotor UAV: Numerical Experiments

 As the group action is one-dimensional, this reduces the domain of the value and the policy by one.
 The particular choice of the rotation angle $[\theta]$ ensures that the second element of the position is always zero, i.e., $[x]_2=0$ (see \Cref{fig:rot}).
 As such, it can be simply dropped from the input of the actor and the critic.
 Specifically, the input to the each network is $([x]_1, [x]_3, [v], [R], [\Omega]) \in \mathbb{R}^{17}$.

 Note that \eqref{eqn:quadRL_eqv_rep} can be adopted to any reinforcement learning scheme.
-In this paper, we perform a benchmark test with TD3 and SAC.
+In this paper, we apply it to TD3 and SAC, to obtain two equivariant reinforcement learning schemes, referred to as equivariant TD3 and equivariant SAC, respectively.
 As they are developed inherently for a discrete-time MDP, the quadrotor equations of motion are discretized by a Runge-Kutta method.
-Reinforcement learning for a discrete-time MPD often relies on the state-action value function, $Q(s,a)$.
+Reinforcement learning for a discrete-time MDP often relies on the state-action value function, $Q(s,a)$.
 As a linear combination of the reward $r(s,a)$ and the value $V(s)$, the state-action value function is also group invariant~\cite{wang2022mathrm}, i.e., $Q\circ g = Q$.
 Therefore, $Q(s,a) = Q([s],a)$ for the presented quadrotor dynamics.

 The structure of the actor network in this paper is illustrated in \Cref{fig:NN}(a), where the actor maps the reduced quadrotor state to its motor commands.
 TD3 and SAC share the same inputs and outputs consisting of a 17-dimensional state vector and a 4-dimensional action vector, respectively.
 One major difference is that TD3 is based on the \textit{deterministic} policy actor, whereas the \textit{stochastic} policy actor is updated in SAC.
 A hyperbolic tangent activation function in the output layer ensures a proper range of control signals.
 The critic networks are depicted in \Cref{fig:NN}(b).
 TD3 and SAC take both the state and action as inputs and estimate the action-value function $Q([s],a)$ as outputs.
 All networks are built as multilayer perceptron (MLP) networks with two hidden layers of 256 nodes with \textit{ReLU} activation function.